 Visceral fat is the most dangerous fat to have because it accumulates around organs such as the pancreas, heart, and liver and then begins releasing hormones and other secretions that lead to disease.

-Resistance training can reduce visceral fat!
+Strength training can reduce visceral fat!

 It can also help prevent the additional formation around the organs.